Applying for a Student Loan

 2. Obtain an FSA ID

-3. Go to Federal Student Aid and complete both, Entrance Loan Counseling and a Master Promissory Note.
-(This is only required once while a student at Brookdale).
+3. Go to Federal Student Aid and complete both, loan entrance counseling and a Master Promissory Note (MPN).
+(This is only required once while a student is registered at Brookdale Community College).

-4. Go to My Financial Aid and click on the Request New Loan; answer all the questions and click on Submit.
+4. Go to My Financial Aid, then Request New Loan and answer all the questions and click “Submit”.

 You must also meet all other criteria applicable to federal aid programs including: